KSPModdingLibs/KSPBuildTools/README.md

 ## [compile](https://github.com/KSPModdingLibs/KSPBuildTools/blob/main/.github/actions/compile/action.yml)

 Compiles C# code using `msbuild` into a mod assembly.
-This action will install any dependent mods and restore NuGet packages.
+This action will install any dependent mods declared in the csproj file and restore NuGet packages.

 Environment:

-* `KSPRoot`
+* `KSP_ROOT`

   The path to use as the root of a KSP install.
 Dependencies will be downloaded here and the `ksp-zip-url` libraries will be extracted here.
 This is generally set by the `build` or `assemble-release` workflows.
+If not set, `/tmp/ksp` is used instead.

 Inputs: